syncfusion-content/blazor-docs/blazor/appearance/size-modes.md

 This article explains how to implement the touch and mouse mode in an entire application.

-Using **JavaScriptInterop**, you can enable or disable touch mode at run time by adding or removing `.e-bigger` class.Refer to the below steps,
+Using **JavaScriptInterop**, you can enable or disable touch mode at run time by adding or removing `.e-bigger` class.
+Refer to the below steps,

 1. Add the `e-bigger` CSS class in the `~/wwwroot/css/site.css` file.